spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/back-end/data-manipulation/datapayload-conversion/state-machine/order-process-modelling-via-state-machines.md

 The `StateMachine` module provides a generic implementation for state machines (SM).
 This module provides functionality for drawing the SM graph, triggering events, initializing a new state machine, or for getting the state history for a processed item.

 {% info_block warningBox %}
-If you are looking for information on the OMS State Machine, see [OMS State Machine](/docs/scos/dev/features/202001.0/order-management/oms-order-management-system-matrix.html
+If you are looking for information on the OMS State Machine, see [OMS State Machine](/docs/scos/dev/features/{{ page.version }}/order-management/oms-order-management-system-matrix.html
 {% endinfo_block %}.)

 {% info_block infoBox %}